traefikturkey/onramp/README.md

 make logs     # does a docker compose logs -f make update   # does a docker compose down, pull (to get the latest docker images) and up -d

-# you can run multiple commands at once like this
+# You can run multiple commands at once like this
 make; make logs
 ```
 ## Environment Variables